 Step 6: Schedule resources 📆

-Using the data from the Capacity feature, Admin and Normal level users can schedule hours for other users with Timely’s Company View feature.
+Using the data from the Capacity feature, Admin and Manager level users can schedule hours for other users with Timely’s Company View feature.
 You can set aside hours for an incoming project, ensure a certain user will finish a particular project by its deadline, or log vacation hours for employees who are out of the office!

 Now you’re running like a well-oiled machine!